 Sources: *U.S. Bureau of Labor Statistics

-Several educational options are available to those interested in becoming veterinarian assistants.
-Degree programs are often supplemented by on-the-job training or through an internship or externship.
+Though high school graduates can qualify academically for a job as a veterinary assistant, there are several educational options available at the college level.
+Degree or certificate programs are often supplemented by on-the-job training or through an internship or externship.
 Community colleges with a veterinarian assistant program accredited by the American Veterinary Medical Association may offer a 2-year associate's degree program for interested students.
 Alternatively, 4-year bachelor of science programs are available at some colleges and universities for students looking for additional education.
-Regardless of the program, work experience and training must be supplemented in some way.
+Regardless of the program, work experience is the most common path for this job.